Step 1: Complete the Alaska Master Gardener Course.

 Step 2: Complete the Alaska Master Gardener Volunteer Proposal.

 Step 3: While you are working on your volunteer hours, you'll need to keep track of the date, location, what you did, number of hours you spent doing it, and the number of people you reached.
+You will need this information to complete step 4.

 Step 4: Once you've completed your 40 hours of volunteer service, then complete your Alaska Master Gardener Volunteer Timesheet.